kitschpatrol/yanki-obsidian/readme.md

 3. **Setup**

    Enable the plugin, and go to its settings tab to select which folders of notes you'd like to sync to Anki.
-See the section \[Markdown note types]]\(#markdown-note-types) on how to format your notes to create different Anki card types.
+See the section \[Markdown note types]]\(#markdown-note-types) on how to format your notes to create different types of Anki cards.

 4. **Sync**

-   Syncing happens automatically by default whenever notes in your watched flashcard folders change.
-Or you can force a sync using `Yanki: Sync flashcard notes to Anki` command or the button in the Yanki settings tab.
+   Initiate a sync from Obsidian to Anki using the `Yanki: Sync flashcard notes to Anki`.
+You can also trigger a sync manually via the button in the Yanki settings tab, or enable automatic syncing to sync whenever notes in your watched vault folders change.

 5. **Study**